 Figure 2.1 shows the alignments of the proposed "action" alternatives and the existing ferry route (i.e., the No Action Alternative).
-All action alternatives begin with access from the North Tongass Highway/Tongass Avenue, which is part of the National Highway System (NHS), and end on Gravina Island on Seley Road, approximately at the northern end of the Airport Reserve22 (project termini).
-All action alternatives (C3-4, F3, G2, G3, G4, and G4v) include maintenance and operation of the recently constructed Gravina Island Highway, Airport Access Road, and Lewis Reef and Seley roads (to the Airport Reserve boundary, approximately).
-These roads were constructed subsequent to the 2004 FEIS and Record of Decision.23 Each action alternative also includes reconstruction of the Lewis Reef Road bridge over Airport Creek (west fork), and reconstruction of a segment of Seley Road to meet DOT&PF design standards.
-The existing bridge over Airport Creek is a temporary structure constructed by a private entity for access to land in the Lewis Reef development area.
-While the creek crossing was authorized by FHWA as part of Alternative F1, it was not included in the first phase of construction by DOT&PF.
+All action alternatives begin with access from the North Tongass Highway/Tongass Avenue, which is part of the National Highway System (NHS), and end on Gravina Island on Seley Road, approximately at the northern end of the Airport Reserve2 (these are the project termini).
+All action alternatives (C3-4, F3, G2, G3, G4, and G4v) include maintenance and operation of the previously recently constructed Gravina Island Highway, Airport Access Road, and Lewis Reef and Seley roads (to the Airport Reserve boundary, approximately).
+These roads were constructed subsequent to the 2004 FEIS and Record of Decision.3 Each action alternative also includes replacement construction of the Lewis Reef Road bridge over Airport Creek (west fork), and reconstruction of a segment of Seley Road to meet DOT&PF design standards.4 The existing bridge over Airport Creek is a temporary structure constructed by a private entity for access to land in the Lewis Reef development area.
+While the Airport Creek bridge replacement creek crossing was authorized by FHWA as part a component of Alternative F1, it was not included in the first phase of construction by DOT&PF.